SiLab-Bonn/beam_telescope_analysis/README.md

 2. Works even under harsh beam environments (i.e., high track densities, strong beam background) and delivers precise efficiencies.
 3. Alignment works even with limited information about the location of each detector (e.g., only z-position from the first and last telescope plane necessary).
 4. Providing Kalman-based estimates of particle tracks, especially for low-energy particle beams.
+5. Kalman Filter based alignment for fast and precise alignment of DUTs, even for low-energy particles and setups with high material budget.

 BTA uses some novel approaches which have not yet been applied to data from beam telescopes:
 1. SVD-based method for suppressing un-correlated background in pre-alignment.